nomuwill/tt_um_nomuwill/docs/info.md

             where:
-                a, b, c, d = dimensionless constants v = membrane potential
+                a, b, c, d = dimensionless constants

+                    Regular Spiking (RS) Excitatory Neuron:
+                        a = 0.02, b = 0.2, c = -65, d = 8

+                v = membrane potential
-                u = membrane recovery (Na and K, neg feedback to v) a = time scale of the recovery variable u (small = slow recovery) b = sensitivity of the recovery variable u to  v c = after spike reset value of v d = after spike reset value of u
+                u = membrane recovery (Na and K, neg feedback to v) a = time scale of the recovery variable u (small = slow recovery) b = sensitivity of the recovery variable u to v Larger values increase sensitivity and lead to more spiking behavior. b<a(b>a) is saddle-node
+                c = after spike reset value of v caused by fast K+ channels
-                I = input current
+                d = after spike reset value of u caused by slow Na+ & K+ channels I = input current

         The constants for the model differential equation v' are experimentally